The 50th Reunion Tour

 The 50th Anniversary Reunion Tour was a 2012 world concert tour by the American rock band the Beach Boys.
-The tour marked the first time since 1982 that founding member Brian Wilson had performed on a full tour with the band, although from 1965 to 1973 and again from 1983 to 1996 he did join them in select shows and appearances.
-The tour also marked the first time that The Beach Boys had played at the Hollywood Bowl since 1967, having sold it out both times.
+The tour marked the first time since 1982 that founding member Brian Wilson had consistently performed on a full tour with the band.
+The tour also marked the first time that the Beach Boys had played at the Hollywood Bowl since 1967, having sold it out both times.

-Brian Wilson stated that this Beach Boys tour, and the album associated with it, That's Why God Made the Radio, which was released in June 2012, is dedicated to the memory of his two brothers: Carl who died of cancer in 1998, and Dennis, who drowned in 1983.
+Brian Wilson stated that this Beach Boys tour, and the album associated with it, That's Why God Made the Radio, which was released in June 2012, is dedicated to the memory of his two brothers: Dennis, who drowned in 1983, and youngest brother Carl, who died of cancer in 1998.
 The tour featured tributes to both brothers in which the band accompanied archival audio of vocals by Dennis ("Forever") and Carl ("God Only Knows").
+Following Brian's death in 2025, this also ended up being his final tour with the band.